zetsuboii/respond.js/README.md

 - Native HTML APIs: No custom syntax or DSL, just plain JavaScript

 ## Installation
-Just copy `respond/index.es.js` into your project.
+Just build the project with `yarn build` and copy `respond/index.es.js` into your project.
-To run the development server, run `bun --watch server.js`.
+To run the development server, run `yarn dev`.

 ## Example: Counter App
 ```js